NathanTrung/WhizKidTrains/README.md

 Ensure you have Firebase CLI installed and configured.

-bash

     firebase deploy

 Note: This command deploys both the frontend and backend (if applicable) based on your firebase.json configuration.

 Testing

 Run the test suite using:

-bash

     npm test